rorylshanks/veriflow/README.md

 - `idp_provider_url`: URL of the Identity Provider service.
 - `idp_refresh_directory_interval`: How often the directory information should be refreshed from the Identity Provider.
 - `idp_refresh_directory_timeout`: How long the system should wait for a directory refresh before timing out.
-- `metrics_address`: Address and port where the metrics server should listen.
 - `signing_key`: RSA private key for signing JWT tokens, encoded in base64.
 - `redirect_base_path`: Base path for redirection URLs.
 By default `/.veriflow`
 - `jwks_path`: Location of the JSON Web Key Set (JWKS) that can be called to get the public keys of the signing key.